weiji-li/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi!
-My name is Weiji "Victor" Li.
+Hi, there!
+I am now a Software Engineer at Tesla, working on Maps, Navigation & Autopilot.

-I am a master of engineering student in EECS from UC Berkeley.
+I recently graduated with my master of engineering degree in EECS from UC Berkeley.
 My concentation is Data Science & Systems.
+I worked with [Prof. Anant Sahai](https://www2.eecs.berkeley.edu/Faculty/Homepages/sahai.html) for a year on a data pipeline for spectrum ([link](https://ml4wireless.github.io/adsb-nats/)).

 Before that, I was a undergraduate student from College of Engineering, Unversity of Michigan, where I double major in Computer Science and Data Science, with a minor in Mathematics.
 My research interests is Human-Computer Interaction, Natural Language Processing and Artificial Intelligence.

 During my undergraduate time, I was actively involved in research.
-I was a research assistant at [LIT](https://lit.eecs.umich.edu/) group, advised by Prof. [Rada Mihaclea](https://web.eecs.umich.edu/~mihalcea/).
-Besides, I was fortunate to be advised by Prof. [Eric Gilbert](http://eegilbert.org/) and Prof. [Eshwar Chandrasekharan](http://www.eshwarchandrasekharan.com/) at comp.social Lab, and by Prof. [Atul Prakash](https://web.eecs.umich.edu/~aprakash/) on ML & Security.
+I was a research assistant at [LIT](https://lit.eecs.umich.edu/) group, advised by [Prof. Rada Mihaclea](https://web.eecs.umich.edu/~mihalcea/).
+Besides, I was fortunate to be advised by [Prof. Eric Gilbert](http://eegilbert.org/) and [Prof. Eshwar Chandrasekharan](http://www.eshwarchandrasekharan.com/) at comp.social Lab, and by [Prof. Atul Prakash](https://web.eecs.umich.edu/~aprakash/) on ML & Security.

-My most recent industry experience was at [TikTok](https://www.tiktok.com/en/).
-Previously, I have worked at [Tesla](https://www.tesla.com), [Lianlian Pay](https://www.lianlianglobal.com/) and [Ant Group](https://www.antgroup.com/en) (Alibaba).

-I am seeking for jobs starting summer 2023!

-Download my Resume {{< staticref "uploads/resume_weiji_li.pdf" "newtab" >}}here{{< /staticref >}}.
+Please free to connect me for any startup or project ideas!